KevJohBer/The-Coffee-Spot/TESTING.md

 ### Bugs

 * If you enter invalid data on the subscription detail page the error message will remain even after exiting the website.
-* If you add multiple items to your cart, all items do not appear in the confirmation or profile
 * You cannot submit the edit profile Form
 * 404 handler is not working